background image

 Easterseals Tribute Dinner

-The Tribute Dinner is an annual fundraising event to benefit Easterseals, a national non-profit that services individuals with disabilities.
-Each year, Easterseals pays tribute to an individual who has made a difference in the community.
-The honoree for the 2016 event was Sue Yoder Portscheller, a woman who has worked tirelessly to better the quality of life and education for children around Peoria.
+The Tribute Dinner is an annual fundraising event benefiting Easterseals, a national nonprofit serving individuals with disabilities.
+Each year, the event honors someone who has made a meaningful impact in the community.
+The 2016 honoree was Sue Yoder Portscheller, whose work has helped improve quality of life and educational opportunities for children throughout Peoria.

-Easterseals needed an event identity, invitation, and program that honored Sue's efforts but also wanted to highlight their new logo and national brand, as well as the huge hospital project that was being kicked off at the event.
-My challenge was to create an identity for the event that married these three areas of focus, while keeping the spotlight on Sue.
+Easterseals needed an event identity, invitation, and program that honored Sue’s contributions while also introducing the organization’s new logo and national brand.
+The event also marked the launch of a major hospital project, adding another important message to the evening.
+My challenge was to create an identity that brought these three priorities together—celebrating Sue, reinforcing the refreshed Easterseals brand, and supporting the hospital announcement—while keeping the spotlight clearly on the honoree.

 [background image] image of professional workspace setting (for a hr tech)